10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 As part of design reviews, engineering teams should provide feedback on the following:

 *   Avoid using large media objects for decorative purposes if no business value is present.
+If large media objects are used, consider only loading them on larger screen sizes.
 *   Avoid structural page changes based on the browser width as they require extra scripting and can slow performance.
 *   Err on the side of typefaces that offer WOFF2 font files, as they are quicker to load.
 *   Avoid auto playing videos, particularly above the fold and on mobile screens.